-Site Allocation Policy Proposed Site 21: 51-65 Effra Road SW2 Neighbour relationships The scheme should be designed to cause no unacceptable impacts on existing neighbours adjacent to the site, including overlooking, loss of daylight, overshadowing and noise pollution.
-Particular regard should be paid to the relationship with sensitive residential neighbours on Dalberg Road, Masey Mews, and Bailey Mews.
-New terraced housing to the rear of site should provide a better relationship with the gardens on Dalberg Road than the existing site layout.
-Flood risk mitigation Development must comply with Local Plan Policy EN5. · · Part of the site is subject to considerable surface water flooding.
+Site Allocation Policy Proposed Site 21: 51-57 Effra Road SW2 Flood risk mitigation Development must comply with London Plan Policy SI 12 and Local Plan Policy EN5.
+Part of the site is subject to considerable surface water flooding.
 A site-specific Flood Risk Assessment (FRA) will be required for any new development and must address the surface water flooding risk.
-To mitigate the risk of flooding the FRA should include and consider in order of preference: Analyse, assess, and understand the flood risk in detail to establish extents and depths of flooding across the development site, with an acceptable level of confidence.
-Avoid the most vulnerable use types in locations at risk of flooding (e.g. Omit development in location identified as at risk of flooding).
-Substitute land use types in accordance with the Environment Agency's Vulnerability Classification, through locating the most vulnerable use types to areas least likely to flood (e.g. locate residential properties above ground floor levels in at risk locations).
-Mitigate the risk of flooding through a Flood Alleviation Scheme that manages the source(s) of flooding, but ensuring the risk of flooding elsewhere is not increased.
+To mitigate the risk of flooding the FRA should include and consider in order of preference: • Analyse, assess, and understand the flood risk in detail to establish extents and depths of flooding across the development site, with an acceptable level of confidence. • Avoid the most vulnerable use types in locations at risk of flooding (e.g. Omit development in location identified as at risk of flooding). • Substitute land use types in accordance with the Environment Agency's Vulnerability Classification, through locating the most vulnerable use types to areas least likely to flood (e.g. locate residential properties above ground floor levels in at risk locations). • Mitigate the risk of flooding through a Flood Alleviation Scheme that manages the source(s) of flooding, but ensuring the risk of flooding elsewhere is not increased.
 Examples of measures include land and threshold raising, flood control measures, and surface water management measures.
 (Note: Surface water flood level reaches 16.685m AOD (0.384m deep).
 In addition to the above, Sustainable Drainage Systems (SuDS) will be required as per the requirements of Local Plan Policy EN6.
 The discharge rate should be restricted as close as reasonably practicable to the greenfield rate.
 The use of blue or green roofs, and blue/green infrastructure in open spaces are ideal for this location to achieve this and should be considered.
 The approximate greenfield runoff rate is QBar=10.02 l/s.
-Planning obligations may be sought towards a Flood Alleviation Scheme in the form of SuDS in the vicinity that will help to reduce the surface water flood risk to the site and neighbouring properties (located the other side of Effra Road within Council-owned land).
-This scheme may reduce the risk for the site sufficiently to allow residential properties to be located at ground floor.
+Planning obligations may be sought towards a Flood Alleviation Scheme in the form of SuDs in the vicinity that will help to reduce the surface water flood risk to the site and neighbouring properties (located the other side of Effra Road within Council-owned land).
+This scheme may reduce the Groundwater and contaminated land residential properties to be located at ground floor.
+Development must comply with Local Plan Policy EN4(f).
+Development should protect groundwater from contamination sources.
+Development should demonstrate consideration of risks associated with deep construction works, for example, in relation to groundwater and disturbing historic contamination and mitigate risks accordingly.
 Energy and sustainability Development should be exemplary in meeting the net zero carbon requirements of London Plan Policy SI2 as well as Local Plan Policy EN3 and Policy EN4.
 Every effort should be made to maximise the contribution towards achieving net zero emissions on site rather than through off-setting.
 London Plan policy and guidance on Whole Life-Cycle Carbon Assessments should be followed.